 Marseille maintained political autonomy until it was absorbed into the Kingdom of France in 1481, along with Provence.
 Through years of religious wars and changes in French rulers, Marseille maintained its role as a significant center of commerce and a vital port for defense.
 The city had an arsenal and fleets of warships.

 Under Louis XIV, Marseille was given “free port” status.
-To affirm his political power, the king ordered a new urban plan for the city.
+The king ordered a new urban plan for the city to affirm his political power.
 The size of Marseille went from 65 hectares to 195.
 Straight streets lined with mansions appeared, including the Canebière that leads to the Old Port.
 The new city had a fort and a new town hall.

 The Great Plague